MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

 ## Report properties
-You can control the way the AL runtime and client works on the report by setting properties on the report object.
-Some popular properties are
+You can control the way the AL runtime and client work on the report by setting properties on the report object.
+Some popular properties are:

-- AdditionalSearchTerms (helps users when searching for the report in Tell-Me search),
+- AdditionalSearchTerms - helps users when searching for the report in Tell Me search.
 - Caption (the report title as shown on request pages, Tell-me search, Report/Role explorer, and when users book the report to their role centers),
 - UsageCategory (determines how the report is shown in Report/Role explorer),
 - AllowScheduling (allows the report to be run in the background),